Joséphine Vigouroux

 Eco-schools are educational institutions committed to integrating environmental and ecological concepts into their teaching, projects and activities.
 They encourage the active participation of students, teachers, staff, parents and the local community to promote awareness of environmental issues and implement concrete measures to reduce their ecological footprint.

-Since habits and behaviors are often ingrained in childhood, kindergarten is a crucial time to introduce children to environmental awareness.
+Since habits and behaviors are often ingrained in childhood, preschool is a crucial time to introduce children to environmental awareness.
 What's more, children can be excellent agents for raising awareness within their families and communities, and thus have a positive impact on a larger number of people.

 Gardening activities, outdoor outings, wildlife observation and nature-based art projects are an integral part of eco-schools.
 By introducing these activities in a fun and interactive way, teachers encourage students to develop a deep bond with nature.
 They learn to love and respect the planet from an early age.